Bounding Into Halloween Night 2: ‘The Exorcist’ And ‘Possession’ Invade Your Soul

 RELATED: Bounding Into Halloween Night 1: ‘Night of the Living Dead’ And ‘Dawn of the Dead’

 This film received the highest honor that any horror movie can get.
-Critical acclaim, Academy Awards, pop culture immortalization, countless nightmares to countless viewers, and it’s safe to bet that the Catholic church secretly thanks the film for the loads of people who ran to their doorsteps after watching it.
-To this day, people still freak out at seeing the mere image of Regen in full possession mode, and they can’t hear “Tubular Bells” by Mike Oldfield without a chill going up their yellow spines.
+Critical acclaim, Academy Awards, pop culture immortalization, countless nightmares to countless viewers, and it’s safe to bet that the Catholic Church secretly thanks the film for the loads of people who ran to their doorsteps after watching it.
+To this day, people still freak out at seeing the mere image of Regan in full possession mode, and they can’t hear “Tubular Bells” by Mike Oldfield without a chill going up their yellow spines.

 What Friedkin put Linda Blair through during the making of this was vile, and demonic (and also no pun intended).
 However, this doesn’t erase the fact that she gave one of the best performances of all time by any actor.
 So…is The Exorcist a horror, or a comedy?
-The answer is “YES”, and also it’s available to stream on MAX
+The answer is “YES”, and also it’s available to stream on MAX.

 Despite being an ancient evil demon, P-Zizzle is very social in The Exorcist (1973), via DawnOfTheDead83 YoutubeCredit: https://youtu.be/Su4s7C1bEfY?si=htM1V9yHFFoHcUx8